neopkr/RealmEyeData/README.md

 ```sh
 GET data?player=neopkr
 ```
-With that you can retrieve all data of the player.
+With that you can retrieve all data of the player

 # Issues
 There is a big issue at the moment, not all errors are handled so the API can literally destroy the server.